rachelnertia/rachelnertia.github.io/about.md

 title: About
 ---

 Hiya!
-I'm a budding game developer with a focus on programming.
+I'm a budding game developer with a focus on programming, and this is my personal website.
+Please look around!

 I studied [Computer Games Technology](http://www.abertay.ac.uk/courses//ug/comopgamestech/) at [Abertay University](http://www.abertay.ac.uk/) in bonny Dundee, Scotland.
-At the moment getting stuck into my first year of work in the triple-A games industry at Rockstar North in Edinburgh.
+At the moment I'm in my first year of work in the triple-A games industry at Rockstar North in Edinburgh.
 It's going well!

 I try to use this website to document projects I'm working on, write about things I'm learning, discuss games I'm playing, share music I'm listening to and other good stuff.
 I hope you get something useful out of your time here.